 Luckily, I found an easy, automatic way to start investing before I lose any more time.

-Stash is an app available for both Android and Apple devices, and it makes it super simple to (finally) take the dive into investing, even if you don’t have a whole lot of cash to spare.
+Stash is a mobile app available for both Android and Apple devices, and it makes it super simple to (finally) take the dive into investing, even if you don’t have a whole lot of cash to spare.